project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/deploy_sb_services.md

 **Note:** Sunbird uses Keycloak as the identity and authentication provider.

-The Keycloak is deployed on a virtual machine (VM).
-You can deploy the Keycloak by following steps:
+The Keycloak is deployed on a virtual machine (VM), and you can deploy the Keycloak by following steps:

-- Run the following script to create the Keycloak username, group name and also to service Keycloak services on VM
+1. Run the following script to create the Keycloak username, group name and also to enable Keycloak services on VM

   <pre>
   ./provision-keycloak.sh {implementation-name}-devops/ansible/inventories/{environment-name}
   </pre>

-- Update the following variables in the config path `{implementation-name}-devops/ansible/inventories/{environment-name}/group_vars/{environment-name}`
+2. Update the following variables in the configuration path

   <pre>
+  {implementation-name}-devops/ansible/inventories/{environment-name}/group_vars/{environment-name}

   keycloak_password: (with admin initial password)
-  keycloak_theme_path: ex- path/to/the/nile/themes.
+  keycloak_theme_path: ex- path/to/the/nile/themes
-  Sample themes directory of sunbird is [here](https://github.com/project-sunbird/sunbird-devops/tree/master/ansible/artifacts){:target="_blank"}
+  sudo ./deploy-keycloak-vm.sh {implementation-name}-devops/ansible/inventories/{environment-name}
   </pre>

-`sudo ./deploy-keycloak-vm.sh {implementation-name}-devops/ansible/inventories/{environment-name}`
+**Note:** Sample themes directory of sunbird is [here](https://github.com/project-sunbird/sunbird-devops/tree/master/ansible/artifacts){:target="_blank"}

-- Follow the instructions [here](developer-docs/installation/keycloak_realm_configuration) to setup auth realm in Keycloak.
+3. Follow the instructions [here](developer-docs/installation/keycloak_realm_configuration) to setup auth realm in Keycloak.

 **Update following configuration**

 - Log in to the **Keycloak admin** console
 - Navigate to the clients(admin-cli) Installation